chinesedfan/codejam/2022/kickstart/README.md

 BFS or recursion to pass set 1.
 For set 2, loop palindromics by length, which can by calculated by O(N^3) DP.
 Each palindromic, say length K, will contribute to the answer by (N-K)! * K!.

+### Round D

+#### Problem A. Image Labeler

+For the top M - 1, select each one as catorgies.
+And the rest belongs to another category.

+#### Problem B. Maximum Gain

+Consider task A and B independently.
+For a single task, loop all possible [left, right] pairs and use prefix sums to calculate fast.

+#### Problem C. Touchbar Typing

+DP.
+The state is [i, last], which means the i-th character is typed and the last position on the keyboard.
+Native transform is O(M), which checks each possible position of the next character.
+Now it is enough to pass set 1 and 2.

+We can just check the adjacent two positions.
+Use binary search to find or maintain two pointers.

+#### Problem D. Suspects and Witnesses

+If a guest A is proved by another guest B, then in set 1, A must be innocent.
+If not, then both A and B will be stealer.
+Because words of B is not correct.

+For set 2, use SCC to check.
+If the size of SCC is at least K, then all of them are innocent.
+And we should also check nodes belong to different SCC, whether the node is reached by at least K nodes.